placoderm/crowdfunding-product-page/planning.md

 - open modal
 - select the correct card for the select reward button

+should not be able to enter anythign except a number

 ## pledge submission click

 submit the value in the field